leooreina/draw-snowman/README.md

-# Christmas Snowman

-A little snowman draws with the turtle library from python 3.7 =D
+# Drawing with Turtle library - Python 3.7

+draw-snowman: Draws a christmas snowman =D

+draw-squares: Draws a flower using only squares.